Ankan-cyber/Ankan-cyber/README.md

 - 👀 I’m interested in ...
 Web development, Security Research
 - 🌱 I’m currently learning ...
-C, C++, JS, React
+JS, React, Next.js
 - 💞️ I’m looking to collaborate on ...
-React
+React, Next.js
 - 📫 How to reach me ... ankan@ankanroy.in
 <!---
 Ankan-cyber/Ankan-cyber is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.